Revive a Room Using Color

 Step 7.
 Paint the Trim, Doors and Windows

-Paint all the trim areas around the doors and windows with True Value EasyCare® brand paint.
+Paint all the trim areas around the doors and windows with True Value EasyCare® Ultra Premium paint and primer in-one.
 For base molding, run blue painter's tape along the floor to prevent any drips.

 Before painting a door, you need to take off the handle or knob and the strike plate.
 If you have inset panels, paint those first, followed by the horizontal bars and then the vertical.